Academic Catalog 2024-2025

 The written letter of appeal must specifically address at least one of the grounds for appeal noted above.

-• Stage 1: Written Appeal to Neutral Dean: The student must submit to the Vice Provost for Academic Administration a written appeal of the original decision including all documents and evidence supporting the appeal within ten (10) business days of sending the original decision.
+• Stage 1: Written Appeal: Reviewed by Neutral Dean: The student must submit to the Vice Provost for Academic Administration a written appeal of the original decision including all documents and evidence supporting the appeal within ten (10) business days of sending the original decision.
 The Vice Provost for Academic Administration will select a neutral academic dean to review the appeal.
 This dean will send a written notice of the decision on the appeal to the student, appropriate involved parties, and Vice Provost for Academic Administration.

-• Stage 2: Administrative Committee: If the student is unsatisfied with the dean's decision from Stage 1 above, the student may submit a further written appeal including all documents and evidence supporting the appeal, to the Vice Provost for Academic Administration within ten (10) business days of sending the dean's decision on the appeal.
+• Stage 2: Written Appeal: Reviewed by Administrative Committee: If the student is unsatisfied with the dean's decision from Stage 1 above, the student may submit a further written appeal including all documents and evidence supporting the appeal, to the Vice Provost for Academic Administration within ten (10) business days of sending the dean's decision on the appeal.
 The Vice Provost for Academic Administration will distribute the appeal to an administrative committee comprising two uninvolved deans and at least one additional committee member (examples: Student Success, Student Accounts, Financial Aid, Records) appointed by a Vice Provost.
 The appeal decision reached by this committee is final.

 Ombudsperson - Student Advocacy